White-tailed deer: Taxonomy

 Some taxonomists have attempted to separate white-tailed deer into a host of subspecies, based largely on morphological differences.
 Genetic studies, however, suggest fewer subspecies within the animal's range, as compared to the 30 to 40 subspecies that some scientists have described in the last century.
 The Florida Key deer, O. v. clavium, and the Columbian white-tailed deer, O. v. leucurus, are both listed as endangered under the U.S. Endangered Species Act.
 In the United States, the Virginia white-tail, O. v. virginianus, is among the most widespread subspecies.
 Several local deer populations, especially in the southern United States, are descended from white-tailed deer transplanted from various localities east of the Continental Divide.
 Some of these deer populations may have been from as far north as the Great Lakes region to as far west as Texas, yet are also quite at home in the Appalachian and Piedmont regions of the south.
 These deer, over time, have intermixed with the local indigenous deer (O. v. virginianus and/or O. v. macrourus) populations.

 Central and South America have a complex number of white-tailed deer subspecies that range from Guatemala to as far south as Peru.
 This list of subspecies of deer is more exhaustive than the list of North American subspecies, and the number of subspecies is also questionable.
 However, the white-tailed deer populations in these areas are difficult to study, due to overhunting in many parts and a lack of protection.
 Some areas no longer carry deer, so assessing the genetic difference of these animals is difficult.

 Subspecies

-There are 38 subspecies; seventeen of these occur in North America, ordered alphabetically (numbers in parentheses are range map locations.)
+38 subspecies have been described; 17 of these occur in North America, ordered alphabetically (numbers in parentheses are range map locations.)